DuaeZahra/eyeglasses-tryon/README.md

 - This is a **frontend-only prototype** — there is no backend or database integration.
 - The glasses overlay is approximately aligned for demonstration purposes; it may not be perfectly accurate in all cases.
 - All assets, including eyeglass images and face detection models, are served directly from the `public/` folder.
-- A slight flickering effect may occur when using the webcam try-on feature.
-However, snapshots capture the correct overlay.
-  If you find a reliable solution to reduce or eliminate the flicker, contributions are welcome!